GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 } %}

 The [`flex-flow: row-reverse;`](https://developer.mozilla.org/docs/Web/CSS/flex-flow) declaration has reversed the visual order.
-The CSS [order](https://developer.mozilla.org/docs/Web/CSS/order) property applied to the seventh word visually moved that one word.
+In addition, the CSS [order](https://developer.mozilla.org/docs/Web/CSS/order) property was applied to the sixth word, "This", which visually moved that one word.
 The tabbing sequence is the order of the code, which no longer matches the visual order, creating a disconnect for keyboard users.